zpainter/iassist/content/conferences/program-planning-manual.md

 ## Choosing a Conference Title

 This is a subjective choice that is best made among the Program Committee Co-Chairs and the Local Arrangements Committee (LAC).
-During the first month or two following the preceding conference the PC Co-Chairs should convene and decide on the title and text for the Call for Papers (see [PC Co-Chair Duties]({{< ref "program-planning-manual.md#pc-co-chair-duties" >}})).
+During the first month or two following the preceding conference the PC Co-Chairs should convene and decide on the title and text for the Call for Proposals (see [PC Co-Chair Duties]({{< ref "program-planning-manual.md#pc-co-chair-duties" >}})).
 Regardless of when it is done, it needs to be done before the Web site and first publicity are available later that summer (see [Planning Timeline]({{< ref "program-planning-manual.md#planning-timeline" >}})).
 The choice of title will be a factor in the success of the Call for Proposals.

 The conference logo itself is typically created by the LAC, but they will likely ask for feedback from the PC Co-Chairs.

 ## Finances Related to Plenary Speakers, Workshop Presenters, Honored Members, etc.

-IASSIST is not in a position to provide financial assistance for participation in the conference.
-All speakers and Chairs are expected to register for the conference and pay conference fees. **Plenary speakers** are not expected to pay conference fees and are invited to attend activities *during the day of the plenary* at no charge.
+IASSIST is not in a position to provide financial assistance for participation in the conference. **All speakers and Chairs are expected to register for the conference and pay conference fees.
+Plenary speakers** are not expected to pay conference fees and are invited to attend activities *during the day of the plenary* at no charge.
 This information should be conveyed to individuals at the time of initial contact to avoid any misunderstandings.
 To save plenary speakers travel costs, they are usually recruited from the region.

-The local arrangements committee (LAC) may use the sponsorship funds they have negotiated to partly cover costs like accommodation or travel for plenary speakers or local organizers.
+The local arrangements committee (LAC) may use funds they have negotiated to partly cover costs like accommodation or travel for plenary speakers.
 Please keep in mind that it will fall on the LAC to a) provide the necessary steps and processes for reimbursements and/or compensation, and b) process the necessary tax paperwork for recipients.
+Funding for honorarium or speaker expenses should be approved by the Executive Committee before any offers are made to speakers.

 The Admin Committee voted in May 2014 to discontinue previous IASSIST policy that the Workshop Presenters are offered one free conference registration per workshop.
 Starting from the 2015 conference there will not be any registration compensation for the workshop instructors.

 ## Announcing the Call for Proposals (CFP) Including Papers, Sessions, Posters, Lightning Talks

 The [Program Commitee Co-Chairs]({{< ref "program-planning-manual.md#pc-co-chair-duties" >}}) are responsible for the coordinated distribution of the CFP.
-They will invite members of the larger conference planning committee to claim various lists to which to post.These same list assignments will be used to post notices at various strategic moments, e.g., when the program is posted, when registration opens and when the early bird registration deadline approaches.
-The Call for Workshops is drafted by the [Workshops Coordinator]({{< ref "program-planning-manual.md#workshop-coordinator-duties" >}}) but may be sent at the same time.
+They will invite members of the larger conference planning committee or other volunteers from the Admin Committee to claim various lists to which to post.These same list assignments will be used to post notices at various strategic moments, e.g., when the program is posted, when registration opens and when the early bird registration deadline approaches.

 - In the CFP, discourage people from proposing multiple sessions.
 It’s difficult to schedule sessions when presenters are in multiple spots, and it prevents other participants from speaking, potentially barring them from obtaining travel funds to attend.

-- Before sending the CFP ask the planning committee to check travel arrangements for the destination city.
-Bear in mind complicated or lengthy travel may make it difficult to formulate the program on Friday.
-Speakers often don’t want to be scheduled in the last session if their travel plans mean they have to leave early.
-Decide whether to collect speakers’ preference of day/session along with their proposals.

-- The CFP needs to go out in **early October in the year preceding the conference**.
+- The CFP needs to go out by **early October in the year preceding the conference**.

 ## Conference Schedule Format and Organization of the Program